shahmeetn/Node-Tutorials/README.md

 # Node-Tutorials
-This is a node.js tutorials repo
+This project is for tutrial purpose only.
+This project will cover AWS S3 examples.